Dixit-Khushi/LLM-Project-Hub/project-1/README.md

 * Sends a request to a weather API using a URL
 * Receives data in JSON format
+* Converts the raw data into a Python dictionary
-* Extracts useful information from the response
+* Extracts useful information like temperature
 * Displays the current temperature of the location

 ---

 ## How it works

-1. A URL is used which contains the API endpoint
+1. A URL is used which contains the API endpoint and API key
 2. A GET request is sent to the API using the `requests` library
-3. The API returns data in raw format (JSON)
+3. The API returns data in JSON format
 4. The JSON data is converted into a Python dictionary
 5. Specific values like temperature are accessed using keys